DanielSchuette/dotfiles/vim-config/plugins/YouCompleteMe/README.md

 ### Windows

+#### Quick start, installing all completers

+- Install [Visual Studio Build Tools 2017][visual-studio-download]
+- Install cmake, vim and python
+- Install go, node and npm
+- Compile YCM

+&nbsp;

+    cd YouCompleteMe
+    python3 install.py --all

+- Add `set encoding=utf-8` to your [vimrc][]
+- For plugging an arbitrary LSP server, check [the relevant section](#plugging-an-arbitrary-lsp-server)

+#### Explanation for the quick start

 These instructions (using `install.py`) are the quickest way to install YouCompleteMe, however they may not work for everyone.
 If the following instructions don't work for you, check out the [full installation